RobiulSahib/Restaurant_Reservation/README.md

-it is a restaurant reservation website made with mern.
+It is a restaurant reservation website made with mern.